eslint/eslint/docs/developer-guide/working-with-rules.md

 * If your rule is enforcing the inclusion of something, use a short name without a special prefix.
 * Keep your rule names as short as possible, use abbreviations where appropriate, and no more than four words.
 * Use dashes between words.

+## Rule Acceptance Criteria

+Because rules are highly personal (and therefore very contentious), the following guidelines determine whether or not a rule is accepted and whether or not it is on by default:

+* If the same rule exists in JSHint and is turned on by default, it must have the same message and be enabled by default.
+* If the same rule exists in JSLint but not in JSHint, it must have the same message and be disabled by default.
+* If the rule doesn't exist in JSHint or JSLint, then it must:
+  * Not be library-specific.
+  * Demonstrate a possible issue that can be resolved by rewriting the code.